dimitriharding/next-level-automation-workshop/slides.md

 - A page object is an object-oriented class that serves as an interface to a page/part of a page (section) for your automaton.
 - There is a clean separation between test code and page specific code such as locators
 - There is a single repository for the services or operations offered by the page rather than having these services scattered throughout the tests.
 - Page objects should never make verifications or assertions.
-Verification should should be in your tests.
+Verification should be in your tests.
 - There are other design patterns that can be used like "Screen Play" (look it up)

 </div>